Bangkok United F.C.: 2023–24 AFC Champions League group stage - Group F

+Becoming the 2024–25 runners-up in the league, Bangkok United sees themselves qualified for 2025–26 AFC Champions League Elite qualifying play-off and also the regional 2025–26 ASEAN Club Championship.
+In the ASEAN Club Championship, Bangkok United was then drawn in the group of death alongside regional powerhouse with Malaysian club Johor Darul Ta'zim, Vietnamese club Nam Định, Singaporean club Lion City Sailors who went on to become the finalist of the 2025 AFC Champions League Two final and Cambodian club Preah Khan Reach Svay Rieng who was the finalist of the 2025 AFC Challenge League final.

+Academy and youth

 Bangkok United signed a collaboration agreement with Surasakmontree School and Bangkok Christian College.
 These agreements resulted in the introduction of young players from these schools joining the first team such as Sasalak Haiprakhon, Sarayut Sompim, Jakkit Wachpirom, Anusith Termmee, Nattawut Suksum, Wisarut Imura, and Guntapon Keereeleang.

 Bangkok United operate Youth and Junior Youth teams as part of their academy to nurture local talent under a big project "cp-dreams."
 (Thai lit. ซีพี สานฝัน...ปันโอกาส).

-In 2019, 7 youth players of "cp-dreams." project from Bangkok Christian College were call-ups to Thailand U-12 and they helped Thailand U-12 to finish in third place in U-12 Junior Soccer World Challenge football tournament. – beat Tokyo Verdy Junior, 2–0 beat FC Barcelona, 1-0 and beat JFA Training Center Osaka, 2–1.
+In 2019, 7 youth players of "cp-dreams." project from Bangkok Christian College were call-ups to Thailand U-12 and they helped Thailand U-12 to finish in third place in U-12 Junior Soccer World Challenge football tournament. – beat Tokyo Verdy Junior, 2–0 beat Barcelona, 1-0 and beat JFA Training Center Osaka, 2–1.